top of page

 As we discussed, the goal of outbound marketing is to reach large new crowds.
 These campaigns aren’t designed to “close the deal” with customers who are already familiar with your brand.
 Rather, these marketing campaigns are designed to generate interest in your brand among new audiences.

-There are various types of outbound marketing, and each has its own value and potential gains.
+There are various types of outbound marketing and each example has its own value and potential gains.

 01. Online advertising